 I love greeting cards!
 I love them so much, that I have sent thousands as encouragement to others over the years.
 My grandma died at age 84, in a grocery store, buying a greeting card for her sister’s birthday.
 I think that is a perfectly lovely way to die… thinking of others and buying cards.
 It’s a weakness, but I pray it is a blessing to each person who receives a card.
 Can you imagine my excitement when I discovered the store The Dollar Tree and could purchase cards for .50?
 There are no limits now!

-And then, every now and then I get a cake order.
-Some for sale and some for love.
-I can’t describe the excitement that is produced when a bowl of icing becomes an edible piece of art!
-(I’m more of a folk art type of artist, not professional.)
+And then, every now and then, I get a cake order.
+A few for sale , but most for love.
+I can’t describe the excitement that is produced when a bowl of icing becomes a fun edible creation!

 My everyday life ‘garden’ is full of a large variety of “flowers”.
 In addition real flowers and vegetables also capture my time, as I love to garden!
-Recently, my son built raised beds to assist my arthritic back, so the summer delight continues!
+My son built raised beds to assist my arthritic back, so the summer delight continues!